kjellalmgren/pingservices/pingservices-readme.md

 Repeat the above steps for each RPi-3.

-For our project we will set the following names for each Raspberry PI 3.
+For our project we will set the following names for each Raspberry Pi-3.

 * Master: black-pearl64
 * Worker1: black-pearl64-w1